se1983/rustyreader/README.md

+# RustyReader
 Just a rust learning project.
-Working with data and API from reddit
+Working with data and the public API from reddit

 Features
 • HTTP client implementated in ureq